College of Arts, Sciences, and Letters

 Sociology/Social Work Internship

 The sociology/social work internship offers students the opportunity to work in social welfare agencies and/or human services organizations such as domestic violence shelters, criminal justice agencies, head start programs, substance abuse rehabilitation, gerontology, hospice, human resources, health care, urban planning, and so on.
 The emphasis in the field experience is on the social problems that bring clients to agencies and on the social contexts within which agencies deliver services.
 Students spend six to eight hours per week on site and two hours in a classroom seminar.
-Prerequisites are SOC 200 or SOC 201 and permission of instructor.
+Prerequisite is SOC 200 and permission of instructor.
 Students may enroll for three to six credit hours.
 To inquire, contact the Department of Behavioral Sciences at 313-593-5520.